The UN Security Council debates 1992-2023: Descriptive Statistics of the UN Security Council Debates Corpus

+Next, Figure \ref{fig:agenda_item} illustrates the evolving focus of the United Nations Security Council (UNSC) over time, highlighting the number of meetings dedicated to specific agenda items across different periods from 1992 to 2023.
+The agenda item labels shown in the graph are standardized and summarized versions of the official agenda items, based on the Repertoire of the Practice of the Security Council.
+For instance, items such as "Report of the Secretary-General in Sudan", "Sudan", and "Report of the Secretary-General on the Sudan and South Sudan" have been consolidated under the label "Sudan/South Sudan", following the terminology used in the Repertoire, which categorizes them as "Reports of the Secretary-General on the Sudan and South Sudan".
+The label "Others" encompasses meetings on various topics, including the admission of new members, commemorative events, ICJ elections, and similar matters.

+The early 1990s were dominated by discussions on Bosnia and Herzegovina, reflecting the intense conflicts in the Balkans during that time.
+As the years progressed, African issues such as those related to Sudan, the Democratic Republic of Congo (DRC), and Somalia became increasingly prominent, particularly from 1997 to 2011.
+Thematic issues like terrorism and non-proliferation emerged as significant topics in the early 2000s and have maintained consistent attention in subsequent years.
+Post-2018, the agenda reflects ongoing global concerns, with Ukraine appearing as a key focus alongside continued discussions on Syria, Sudan, and thematic issues such as the "Maintenance of International Peace and Security."
+This progression underscores the dynamic nature of the UNSC's priorities, shaped by shifting geopolitical crises and global security challenges.

-A different view on the length of meetings is depicted in Figure \ref{fig:tokensovertime} in terms of numbers of tokens of speeches.
+In Figure \ref{fig:tokensovertime}, we show the evolution of the lengths of meetings in terms of the number of tokens of speeches.
 Tokens allow analysis and comparisons of the length of each speech in more detail.
 To obtain their number a standard tokenization procedure is applied which means sentences are split at punctuation marks as well as at whitespaces.
 We rely on the excellent \textit{R}-library quanteda to apply this technique \parencite{quanteda}.

 In Figure \ref{fig:ntokensperyear} the numbers of tokens are aggregated over the years and the mean is calculated for every year separately.
 It can be seen that the length of speeches remains quite stable over time.
 However, when representing the number of tokens per meeting in Figure \ref{fig:ntokenssingle}, where each dot represents the length of a single meeting measured in the number of tokens, there are two trends observable: First, the total number of tokens is increasing, which mirrors observations on the increasing number of meetings and speeches per meeting summarized above.
 This is also reflected in the detailed aggregation of the numbers of tokens per year in Table \ref{tab:tokens}.